top of page

 What to expect?

-In the 8 sessions, we will cover strategies to deal with anxiety, fears, poor sleep, resistance, grief, self-criticism, shame, difficult emotions, and challenging relationships.
+In the 8 sessions, we will cover strategies to deal with anxiety, poor sleep, grief, self-criticism, difficult emotions, and relationships.
 We will also explore loving-kindness, motivation, acceptance, savouring, gratitude and living our values to care for ourselves and others.

 Give yourself the gift of your own friendship!